TUI-NICR/panoptic-mapping/README.md

 # rm -rf $SCANNET_DOWNLOAD_PATH
 ```

-We refer to the documentation of our [nicr-scene-analysis-datasets python package](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.5.3/nicr_scene_analysis_datasets/datasets/scannet) for further details.
+We refer to the documentation of our [nicr-scene-analysis-datasets python package](https://github.com/TUI-NICR/nicr-scene-analysis-datasets/tree/v0.6.0/nicr_scene_analysis_datasets/datasets/scannet) for further details.

 ### Download pretrained models

+#### Mapping experiments
 We provide the weights of our EMSANet-R34-NBt1D (enhanced ResNet34-based encoder utilizing the Non-Bottleneck-1D block) used for Hypersim and ScanNet experiments.

 Download the weights for [Hypersim](https://drive.google.com/uc?id=1gbu2H9zh7-1kGW8-NI_6eU3mcW_J0j-l) and [ScanNet](https://drive.google.com/uc?id=1x0Ud6qhqfb5DNjHmhiP9xiau5snKceWb) and extract them to `./trained_models` or use: